Business Administration - Management

 Student must complete a minimum of 42 Hours

-- Evaluate the impact of global issues on an organization's business opportunities by using an environmental scan*.
+- Evaluate the impact of global business issues on an organization's business opportunity by using an environmental scan.

 - Apply principles of corporate sustainability, corporate social responsibility and ethics to support an organization's business initiatives.